Arvtesh/UnityFx.Mvc/README.md

 #### Controller commands
 A controller is expected to receive input via implementing `ICommandTarget` interface. `ViewController`-based controllers just override `OnCommand` method.

-A generic command is any data, that is passed to a command target.
-There is `CommandUtilities` statis class that contain command-related helpers.

 ```csharp
 public class MyController : ViewController
 {